 3. Make improvements

-We fixed colour contrast issues on the Totara Help home page by updating the CSS.
-However, other issues, like missing form labels and keyboard control limitations, were escalated to our documentation platform provider for future resolution.
+Once you’ve identified any problems with your site, you can start to make improvements.
+For example, we fixed the colour contrast issues on the Totara Help home page by updating the CSS.
+Other issues, such as missing form labels and keyboard control limitations, were escalated to our documentation platform provider for future resolution.
 Some issues may be quick fixes, while others could require more time or coordination with external vendors.

 What to do:

-• For elements you cannot directly modify (e.g. platform-level controls), raise support tickets with your providers.
+- For elements you cannot directly modify (e.g. platform-level controls), raise support tickets with your provider.

 4. Acknowledge your wins

-It’s easy to focus on the areas needing improvement, but acknowledging what you’ve done right is just as important.
-Our audit showed that the Totara Help site was already using proper HTML heading levels, ARIA attributes, and descriptive alternative text for images—making the site more accessible for users relying on screen readers.
+It’s easy to focus on the areas needing improvement but acknowledging what you’re doing right is just as important.
+Our audit showed that the Totara Help site was already using HTML heading levels correctly, ARIA attributes, and descriptive alternative text for images, making the site more accessible for users relying on screen readers.

 What to do:

-• Highlight the existing accessible features that are already in place and functioning well.
+- Highlight the existing accessibility features that are already in place and functioning well.

 5. Set a process for ongoing review and improvement

 Accessibility is not a one-time fix; it requires continuous effort to maintain and improve.
-As a result of this audit, we’re now incorporating accessibility checks into our documentation workflow to ensure that improvements continue and that we remain proactive in identifying and resolving potential issues.
+As a result of this audit, we’re now incorporating accessibility checks into our documentation workflow to ensure that we continue to make improvements and that we remain proactive in identifying and resolving potential issues.

 What to do: